Employee Onboarding Form

 The new hire's name as it appears on their government-issued ID.
 Required for payroll, tax forms, and benefits enrollment.

 The name the employee would like to be called by colleagues.
-Used for badges, email aliases, and Slack profiles.
+Useful for badges, directories, and welcome materials.

 Used for benefits eligibility, age-restricted role compliance, and as a secondary identifier during payroll setup.